Generic name: Melphalan hydrochloride

 Melphalan should be administered in carefully adjusted dosage by or under the supervision of experienced physicians who are familiar with the drug's actions and the possible complications of its use.

 As with other nitrogen mustard drugs, excessive dosage will produce marked bone marrow suppression.
-Bone marrow suppression is the most significant toxicity associated with Melphalan Hydrochloride for Injection in most patients.
-Therefore, the following tests should be performed at the start of therapy and prior to each subsequent dose of Melphalan Hydrochloride: platelet count, hemoglobin, white blood cell count, and differential.
+Bone marrow suppression is the most significant toxicity associated with Melphalan in most patients.
+Therefore, the following tests should be performed at the start of therapy and prior to each subsequent dose of Melphalan: platelet count, hemoglobin, white blood cell count, and differential.
 Thrombocytopenia and/or leukopenia are indications to withhold further therapy until the blood counts have sufficiently recovered.
 Frequent blood counts are essential to determine optimal dosage and to avoid toxicity.
 Dose adjustment on the basis of blood counts at the nadir and day of treatment should be considered.

-Hypersensitivity reactions including anaphylaxis have occurred in approximately 2% of patients who received the IV formulation (see ADVERSE REACTIONS).
+Hypersensitivity reactions including anaphylaxis have occurred in approximately 2% of patients who received the intravenous formulation (see ADVERSE REACTIONS).
 These reactions usually occur after multiple courses of treatment.
 Treatment is symptomatic.
 The infusion should be terminated immediately, followed by the administration of volume expanders, pressor agents, corticosteroids, or antihistamines at the discretion of the physician.
-If a hypersensitivity reaction occurs, IV or oral Melphalan should not be readministered since hypersensitivity reactions have also been reported with oral Melphalan.
+If a hypersensitivity reaction occurs, intravenous or oral Melphalan should not be readministered since hypersensitivity reactions have also been reported with oral Melphalan.

 Secondary malignancies, including acute nonlymphocytic leukemia, myeloproliferative syndrome, and carcinoma, have been reported in patients with cancer treated with alkylating agents (including Melphalan).
 Some patients also received other chemotherapeutic agents or radiation therapy.
 Precise quantitation of the risk of acute leukemia, myeloproliferative syndrome, or carcinoma is not possible.
 Published reports of leukemia in patients who have received Melphalan (and other alkylating agents) suggest that the risk of leukemogenesis increases with chronicity of treatment and with cumulative dose.
 In one study, the 10-year cumulative risk of developing acute leukemia or myeloproliferative syndrome after oral Melphalan therapy was 19.5% for cumulative doses ranging from 730 to 9,652 mg.
 In this same study, as well as in an additional study, the 10-year cumulative risk of developing acute leukemia or myeloproliferative syndrome after oral Melphalan therapy was less than 2% for cumulative doses under 600 mg.
 This does not mean that there is a cumulative dose below which there is no risk of the induction of secondary malignancy.
 The potential benefits from Melphalan therapy must be weighed on an individual basis against the possible risk of the induction of a second malignancy.